-In 2011, the Center was closed due to economic downturn.
+In 2011, the Center was closed due to the economic downturn.

-Closing the center was not acceptable to North Greenwood residents and a group of caring, concerned local citizenry came together and formed the Clearwater Martin Luther King Jr. Neighborhood Center Coalition.
-During the past few years of building partnerships within the community, the Coalition membership has expanded greatly and has inspired the engagement of many talented volunteers who are determined to build upon the successes of the hard working coalition members in achieving the goal of restoring the Center as a beacon of hope in our community.
+Closing the Center was not acceptable to North Greenwood residents and a group of caring, concerned local citizenry came together and formed the Clearwater Martin Luther King Jr. Neighborhood Center Coalition.
+Over the course of several years of building partnerships within the community, the Coalition membership expanded greatly, engaging many talented volunteers who were determined to build upon the successes of the hard-working coalition members in achieving the goal of restoring the Center as a beacon of hope in our community.

 It is important to have a complete picture of why the Center is so vital to the North Greenwood neighborhood and the surrounding community.
-While statistics do not offer the real world examples of the volunteers who are determined to work hard to turn around their neighborhood and numbers can't effectively describe the hope that we all see in the eyes of the children who ride their bicycles down the street to watch the work that is being done on their neighborhood center, they are a shocking realization of a neighborhood in need of people with a heart for service, a determination to make things happen, and the means to provide the resources that will have a part in impacting generations of families through a strong community center.
+While statistics do not offer the real-world examples of the volunteers who have been determined to work hard to turn around their neighborhood and numbers can't effectively describe the hope that we have seen in the eyes of the children able to take part in various gathering and events at the neighborhood center, we know this Center has filled a need for community residents.

 Using the Center and its programs to specifically target these problems, the coalition intends to reverse these dismal statistics and bring a renaissance to our neighborhood.